 What Licenses Are Needed To Start a Cleaning Business?

-Whether you need a license to start a cleaning business and the specific types you require depend on various factors, including:
+The specific type(s) of license(s) you need to start a cleaning business depend on various factors, including:

-• The location of your business.
+- The location of your business.
 States, counties, and cities have different licensing laws and regulations.

-• The size of your business.
-The number of employees your business has or the amount of revenue it generates may determine licensing requirements
+- The size of your business.
+The number of employees your business has or the amount of revenue it generates may determine licensing requirements.

 Here are some licenses you may need.